The 3 Major Changes in Your Urine to Keep an Eye Out For

 A weakened stream when urinating can also be a cause for concern and point to an enlarged prostate or urinary tract infection.
 If you believe you’re suffering from urinary retention, here’s what you can do

 One of the most common causes of a change in urine is due to dehydration.
-To see if these changes in urine can be resolved at home, try drinking several cups of water and check if your urine goes back to normal after a few hours.
-Keep in mind, your urine should be slightly yellow in color and a subtle odor is completely normal.
+Try drinking several cups of water and check if your urine goes back to normal after a few hours.
+If symptoms aren’t improving, or you’re experiencing difficulty with urinating, you can check out our After Hours and Emergency Services page for more information.